 Camp Sweyolakan is accredited by the American Camp Association, meeting high standards in health, safety, and program quality.

 Camp Sweyolakan is located on 300 acres of forest on the shore of Lake Coeur d’Alene.
 It is only accessible by boat.
 Camp Fire Inland Northwest provides a variety of ways for campers to arrive at and depart from Camp Sweyolakan to and from the Spokane and Coeur d’Alene areas.

 Driving Directions to Independence Point (drop off and pick up for all regular sessions)

 Driving Directions to Sweyolakan Landing (for Mini Camp, Family Camp & Special Events only)

 Join us for an Open House in July to see Camp Sweyolakan in action.
 Ride on the boat to meet the staff, check it out and learn about our summer schedule.

-Each year Camp Sweyolakan builds a team of more than 75 counselors, activity specialists, support roles, and supervisors to create the best possible summer for our campers.
+Each year Camp Sweyolakan builds a team of 30 counselors, activity specialists, operations specialists, and supervisors to create the best possible summer for our campers.
 Summer Camp Job Listings

 In addition to staff, Camp Sweyolakan depends on volunteers, including nurses, cooks and other supportive roles.
 Children of volunteers may be enrolled in summer camp for free!
 Summer Camp Volunteer Opportunities